We started by developing a solid framework - FrameWorx is an extensible platform with its first incarnation as AuctionWorx Enterprise.

 These static HTML assets are used by Views and can be modified as desired.

-The provider model design pattern allows specific functional areas to be implemented and integrated into the platform using a dependency injection container (Microsoft Unity).
+The provider model design pattern allows specific functional areas to be implemented and integrated into the platform using a dependency injection container.
 As such, developers can implement additional or replacement providers to the following functional areas:

 The Listing Format Provider allows you to define your own listing formats.
 Standard Auction, Fixed Price and Classifieds are all included with the software.

-For example, if you wanted to implement a Dutch or a Reverse Auction, you would implement your own Listing Format Provider that contains the necessary business logic.
+For example, create a Dutch or a Reverse Auction, implement your own Listing Format Provider that contains the necessary business logic.

 The Fee Provider allows you to assess fees, based on events and the listing state.
 The Fee Provider is queried any time a listing is created, updated, closed, etc… to calculate site fees.